 "But as it is now our purpose to discourse of the visible Church, let us learn, from her single title of Mother, how useful, nay, how necessary the knowledge of her is, since there is no other means of entering into life unless she conceive us in the womb and give us birth, unless she nourish us at her breasts, and, in short, keep us under her charge and government, until, divested of mortal flesh, we become like the angels (Mt.
 22:30)." - John Calvin

-On th 8th of August 2012 at 9:01, I walked in the the large and empty Anderson Auditorium at Montreat Conference Center with my wife.
+On 8th of August 2012 at 9:01, I walked into the the large and empty Anderson Auditorium at Montreat Conference Center with my wife.
 I walked back to the pew in the middle of the auditorium where 38 years before at this very hour on this very day my life changed and I shared the story of the moment with her.
 And there in that darken auditorium the days from those years so long ago seemed so close and real to me.

 On the 8th of August 1974 at 9:01, Richard Nixon, the President of the United States, began "Good evening.